AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-export.md

 When exporting reports from Report Builder, consider the following:

-* Before you export to the cloud, make sure that your tables, your environment, and your permissions meet the [export requirements](#export-requirements).
+* Before you export to the cloud, make sure that your data blocks, your environment, and your permissions meet the [export requirements](#export-requirements).

-* Some [features](#unsupported-features) and [components](#unsupported-components) are not supported when exporting full tables to the cloud.
+* Some [features](#unsupported-features) and [components](#unsupported-components) are not supported when exporting reports from Report Builder to the cloud.

 ## Understand the export process